pubky/pkarr/README.md

 Clients with private keys are also capable of submitting signed records either to the DHT directly, or through Pkarr relay, to update user's records when needed.

 #### Existing applications
-To support existing applications totally oblivious of Pkarr, users will have to (manually or programatically) edit their OS DNS servers to add one or more DNS servers that recognize Pkarr and query the DHT to resolve packets from there.
+To support existing applications totally oblivious of Pkarr, users will have to (manually or programmatically) edit their OS DNS servers to add one or more DNS servers that recognize Pkarr and query the DHT to resolve packets from there.
 However, the best outcome would be adoption from existing widely used resolvers like `1.1.1.1` and `8.8.8.8`.

 ### Relays